 When you qualify for subsidized loans, the government pays your interest while you’re in school and during periods of deferment.
 This reduces the overall cost of your federal student loans, making school more affordable — and your loan payments more manageable when you finish.
 However, once your grace period is over after graduation, you’ll be responsible for paying interest.

 With unsubsidized federal loans, interest accrues during school and the amount accumulated is added to your loan balance.
-You can reduce your overall cost by making interest payments while you’re in at university.
+You can reduce your overall cost by making interest payments while you’re still in school.

-The amount you can borrow in federal student loans is determined by the school, so you’ll have to check your award letter from Arizona State University to see what package you get.
-This package might include a mix of scholarships, grants, and federal loans, as well as a work-study offer.
+The amount you can borrow in federal student loans is determined by the school, so you’ll have to check your award letter from Arizona State University to see what kind of financial aid package you get.
+This package might include a mix of scholarships, grants, federal loans and work-study offer.

 Arizona State University doesn’t offer its own long-term student loans.
-However, the Chauncey Short-Term Loan Program can be used if you’re facing a financial emergency.
+However, ASU’s Short-Term Loan Program can be used if you’re facing a financial emergency.

-After you’ve exhausted your other options, you might still need additional funding — this is where private student loans come in.
-Private student loans are offered by banks, credit unions, and online lenders.
-Because there are no standards for interest rates, term lengths, and other loan features, it’s important to carefully weigh your choices and compare your private student loan options.
+After you’ve exhausted your other options, you might still need additional funding — this is where private student loans can come in.
+Private student loans are offered by banks, credit unions and online lenders.
+Because there are no standards for interest rates, term lengths and other loan features, it’s important to carefully weigh your choices and compare your private student loan options.

-In some cases, if you have good credit or can get a cosigner with good credit, it’s possible to find private student loans with low interest rates.
+In some cases, if you have good credit, or you can find a cosigner with good credit, it’s possible to find private student loans with low interest rates.
 The best private student loans also have hardship programs and other perks that can address problems you might have later.

 However, it’s important to be careful.
-Private loans don’t come with the benefits of income-driven repayment, or set procedures for deferment.
+For example, private loans don’t come with the benefits of income-driven repayment.
 Additionally, if a parent or someone else cosigns on your private loan, they might be on the hook for it if something happens to you.